akbc-conference/2020/pages/virtual-details.md

 ## Software Services

-The main portal for the conference will be hosted at [http://akbc.ws/2020/virtual](http://akbc.ws/2020/virtual), accessible only to registrered attendees during the conference.
+The main portal for the conference will be hosted at [http://akbc.ws/2020/virtual](http://akbc.ws/2020/virtual), accessible only to registered attendees during the conference.
 We will be relying on the following during the conference:

 - [Rocket.chat](http://rocket.chat), for Slack-like functionality, embedded in the website.
 - [Zoom](http://zoom.us) meetings and webinars, for hosting all live sessions.